 So, for instance, it may be rational to conditionalise a correct prior credence function on what would look like evidence for thinking that that credence function is incorrect – or even evidence that conditionalisation is not the right rule for taking new evidence into account.
 Sometimes this may result in a situation in which it is rational to assign a high credence to one’s epistemic rules or policies being incorrect.
 Now, someone might be inspired by remarks made by David Lewis to reject such a position as incoherent.
 For how could a correct epistemic system recommend one doxastic response while recommending the belief that that doxastic response is incorrect?
 Wouldn’t it be recommending that one while recommending that one adopt in its place a system that doesn’t recommend that one , thereby issuing incompatible recommendations?
 I think the correct response to this is that it would do no such thing.
 Recommending that one believe that a rule is flawed is not tantamount to recommending that one stop following the rule.
 That one should believe that one shouldn’t doesn’t entail that one shouldn’t .

 Thinking about defeat easily leads to over-inflating the notion of epistemic rationality.
 There is an intuition that subjects ought to revise their doxastic states in the presence of evidence that those states are flawed, and that they are criticisable for not doing so.
 I think these intuitions correct.
 Moreover, I think that subjects who fail to revise their beliefs in putative cases of defeat are criticisable from an epistemic point of view: they are being unreasonable by failing to take into account evidence about their own cognitive imperfections, thereby manifesting dispositions that are bad from the perspective of acquiring knowledge or true belief.
 But I very much doubt whether there is a non-paradoxical notion of epistemic rationality that marches step in step with such criticisability.
-There are epistemic oughts that a subject can violate without thereby being epistemically irrational, or failing the criteria for justification.
+There are epistemic oughts that a subject can violate without thereby being epistemically irrational, or failing to meet the criteria for justification.

 Bibliography